BerkeGokturk71/Flask-blog-app/README.md

 ![image](https://user-images.githubusercontent.com/64870723/224672323-fbebdf40-46bb-489f-9f28-b65610782cc5.png)

-I didnt use any sql database but you can use.I prefer json file to data.
+I didnt use any sql database but you can use.I prefer json file to sql.

-If you member share post you can see in her/him name
+If yours member share any post you can see in her/him name in the post

 ![image](https://user-images.githubusercontent.com/64870723/224672960-83dcf18e-8188-41fa-9d05-92ff9097a58c.png)